Villagerjj/Gameboy-Math-Library/README.md

 |`fast_tan()`|uint8_t  `angle`|int8_t `[Tan of Angle]`|

 ## Examples
-I have an examples folder that contains a simple tank control example.
+I have an examples folder that contains example uses for each function.
 More to come soon.
+#### Tank Controls
+This example shows how you can use these functions to rotate a "player" (in this case a dot)

 ## Sin, Cos, and Tan Lookup tables: